taowen/vite-howto/packages/SSR/generate-static-website/README.md

 ## Code Structure & Motivation

 Majority of code is in client directory, it is a typical CSR application.
 To generate a website statically, we need to statically know how many pages to generate.
-Using dynamic `import()` embed in javascript file will make it hard iterate all pages, so a file based routing is used:
+Using dynamic `import()` embeded in javascript file will make it hard iterate all pages, so a file based routing is used:

-* pages/page1.ts is page1, will generate page1.html
+* client/pages/page1.ts is page1, will generate page1.html
-* pages/page2.ts is page2, will generate page2.html
+* client/pages/page2.ts is page2, will generate page2.html

 It is imported as `import.meta.glob('./pages/**/*.ts')`